 Determining Child Support: The basis for determining a monthly support amount is best achieved by referring to the Indiana child support worksheet.
 The worksheet utilizes the child support guidelines that are defined by state law.
 The court will use this same worksheet as a building block for determining the support obligation, that is if you and your spouse are unable to come to an agreement on this issue.

 In an action for dissolution of marriage, legal separation, or child support, the court may order either parent or both parents to pay any amount reasonable for support of a child, without regard to marital misconduct, after considering all relevant factors, including: (1) The financial resources of the custodial parent; (2) The standard of living the child would have enjoyed if: (A) the marriage had not been dissolved; or (B) the separation had not been ordered; (3) The physical or mental condition of the child and the child's educational needs; and (4) The financial resources and needs of the noncustodial parent.

 The court shall order a custodial parent or third party who receives child support to obtain an account at a financial institution unless: (1) The custodial parent or third party files a written objection before a child support order is issued; and (2) The court finds that good cause exists to exempt the custodial parent or third party from the account requirement.
 (Indiana Code - Title 31 - Article 15 - Chapters: 6)

-Copyright Notice: These Indiana divorce laws above are copyrighted by Divorce Source, Inc. This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
+Copyright Notice: These Indiana divorce laws above are copyrighted by 3 Step Solutions, LLC.
+This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
 Violation of this copyright notice may result in immediate legal action.